 How to Get Rid of Cockroaches

-Cockroaches are one of the most common pests that infest homes because they have adapted to living with humans, even if we don’t want to live with them in return.
+Because they have adapted to living with humans, cockroaches are one of the most common pests that infest homes.
 It is not at all unusual to find a roach nest while you are spring cleaning or as you pack up during a move.
 Cockroaches prefer to stay hidden and can go unnoticed for a long time.
-They’re invasive and ready to move in like the roommate we never wanted.
+They’re invasive and ready to move in like the roommate you never wanted.

 What do cockroaches look like?

 There are several different species of cockroaches but four main types cause the majority of problems inside of homes and apartments.
 They are about half an inch to two inches long and share some common characteristics including a flattened oval body, six spiny legs, long antennae, coloring that ranges from light brown to very dark brown, and the ability to make us all want to move out.
-But you don’t have to if you get to the root of the problem.
+But you don’t have to if you get to the root of the problem and figure out how to get rid of cockroaches.

 How do you get cockroaches?